-Dynamic Behavior of Two-Layered Beam Subjected to Mechanical Load in Thermal Environment
+Dynamic Behaviour of Two-Layered Beam Subjected to Mechanical Load in Thermal Environment

 This article is not in any list yet, why not save it to one of your lists.Abstract

-The research investigates a composite beam consisting of two layers with different thicknesses and materials subjected to thermal and mechanical loads.
-Two cases of temperature loading are considered here: uniformly distributed temperature along the whole beam and linear distributed temperature along the beam thickness.
-A reduced model of the problem based on the first three beam’s normal modes is formulated.
+The research investigates a composite beam composed of two layers of different materials and thicknesses subjected to thermal and mechanical loads.
+Two cases of thermal loading are considered here: uniformly distributed temperature along the whole beam and linearly distributed temperature along the beam thickness.
+A reduced model of the problem based on the first three beam normal modes is formulated.
 Additionally, a simplified one-mode reduction model is developed and solved analytically by the harmonic balance method (HBM).
-A comparison between the results of the three-mode reduction and the one-mode reduction models highlights the applicability and limitations of the latter.
+A comparison between the results of the three-mode reduction and one-mode reduction models highlights the applicability and limitations of the latter.
 Differences in the resonance curves produced by these models are thoroughly examined.
-The reduced models are validated through comparison with results obtained by FEM.
-The detailed bifurcation diagrams are presented for the reduced three-degree-of-freedom (3-DOF) model.
-The analysis reveals phenomena such as loss of stability, mode interaction, buckling, and chaotic oscillations.
-These findings provide deeper insights into the dynamic behavior of thin composite beams subjected to mechanical and thermal loads, considering different variations of the temperature distribution.
+The correctness of the reduced models is validated through comparison with the created finite element model (FEM) of the bilayer beam.
+The detailed bifurcation diagrams presented for the three-degrees-of-freedom (3-DOFs) model reveal phenomena such as loss of stability, mode interaction, buckling, and existence of multiple solutions.
+These findings provide deeper insights into the dynamic behaviour of thin composite beams subjected to mechanical and thermal loads, considering different variations of the temperature distribution.